 Pro Tip: While cost is still a benefit of AWS, we find that many businesses end up paying for more than they need or not taking advantage of discounts available to them.

 Latency made the list in 2014, but back then, the focus was on moving workloads closer to the customer.
 That’s still valid today, but AWS has also introduced features that decrease latency even more.
 For example, AWS Direct Connect allows you to directly connect your on-premises or private cloud workloads to an AWS data center, bypassing the public internet.

 In addition, AWS Dedicated Hosts allows you to lower latency by provisioning a physical server with EC2 instance capacity fully reserved for your use.
 This eliminates the “noisy neighbor” issue where a co-tenant on a server unexpectedly gobbles up bandwidth, creating lag problems for you.

-7/ Disaster Recovery.
-A couple particularly active storm seasons and a few man-made disasters have increased the focus on Disaster Recovery Planning.
+A couple of particularly active storm seasons and a few man-made disasters have increased the focus on Disaster Recovery Planning.
 Because AWS instances are so easy to spin up, many organizations are opting to include AWS in their overall plan.

-8/ Self-Service Model.
 Most IT professionals don’t like to give up control.
 If they’re going to migrate workloads to the cloud, they often prefer one that they can manage themselves.
-Public cloud providers like AWS are very hands off, unlike a private cloud provider that might focus as much on services as on providing infrastructure.
+Public cloud providers like AWS are very hands-off, unlike a private cloud provider that might focus as much on services as on providing infrastructure.

 Proper Planning is Essential

+Contact Connectria for more information.
 The destination for your workloads may be AWS, but what’s the fastest, safest way to get them there?
 Proper migration planning can help you avoid any number of missteps.
-If you think you might need help, reach out to us to learn more about our Custom Cloud Migration Services.